 Image caption.
 The old media removed and the roots trimmed.

-Generally speaking you can trim about 1/3rd of the roots of the tree away.
-However experience is invaluable here as in time you will get to know how much you can removed and how much is needed.
+Generally speaking you can safely trim about 1/3rd of the roots of the tree away from most trees.
+However experience is invaluable here as in time you will get to know how much you can remove and how much should be kept as particularly strong trees ie coming from field growing or those that have been allowed to develop freely in a larger container, can be handled far more aggressively with a lot more than 1/3rd of their roots being cut.

-An important tip I would like to share is that once the roots are trimmed the tree should be able to stand, on its own without support, at the angle it is to be potted at.
-This of course does not apply to leaning and cascade trees!
+An important tip I would like to share is that once the roots are trimmed the tree should be able to stand, on its own without support, at the angle it is to be potted at although of course this does not apply to leaning and cascade trees!
 This is a good way of telling whether you have pruned the roots correctly.

 Image caption.
 Ever wondered how nebari like this is created?